davidcorne/Design-Patterns-In-Python/Design_Patterns_In_Python.md

         self.vehicle.seats = 2
 ```

-The only logic in these is the creation of the vehicle object and setting the properties on it.
+The only logic in these is the creation of the `vehicle` member and setting the properties on it.
 Now to use these we need a Director class to call.
-For this example the Director is called VehicleManufacturer.
+For this example the Director is called `VehicleManufacturer`.

 ```python
 #==============================================================================